hellhub-collective/api/README.md

 https://api-hellhub-collective.koyeb.app/api
 ```

 Followed by the endpoint you want to access.
 Our data is **updated every 30 minutes**.
-For more information on the available endpoints, check the [postman collection](postman.json).
+For more information on the available endpoints, check out the [postman collection](https://documenter.getpostman.com/view/33840175/2sA35Bd54w).

 ## Fair usage